-Search & Match uses the the entire job description as the search query, and statistically maps it (using factors such as job titles, skills, location, and salary range) to suggest appropriate candidates from the CV pool to the recruiter, in a carefully ranked order.
+Search & Match uses the entire job description as the search query and statistically maps it (using factors such as job titles, skills, location, and salary range) to suggest appropriate candidates from the CV pool to the recruiter, in a carefully ranked order.

-Once recruiting companies have a comprehensive, relevancy tuned system in place for search, they can explore analysis applications, based initially around the same content sets under index.
+Once recruiting companies have a comprehensive, relevancy tuned system in place for search, they can explore analysis applications, based initially on the same content sets under index.

 At the macro level, recruitment companies can find strategy guidance through the analysis of inbound job descriptions and candidates' resumes.

-The top-line numbers of CVs submitted, and job vacancies gathered are routinely monitored, so that overall trends can be identified, and responded to.
-For example, recruiters experience predictable seasonal peaks and troughs in job-seeking activity, January being the busiest month of year for many countries and industry sectors.
+The top-line numbers of CVs submitted and job vacancies gathered are routinely monitored, so that overall trends can be identified, and responded to.
+For example, recruiters experience predictable seasonal peaks and troughs in job-seeking activity, January being the busiest month of the year for many countries and industry sectors.

-However, some of the most useful insights are only found by drilling down into the the information, an dfiltering our seasonal effects.
+However, some of the most useful insights are only found by drilling down into the information.

 In the structured world of transaction logs and data warehouses this is a known science, practiced for decades by (for example) the retail and financial services sectors.
 In the recruitment industry, the key data for analysis are job descriptions and resumes - but both are naturally unstructured in nature.